YriDeLange/Prog4Pengo/README.md

 CMake ≥ 3.26 with the provided presets (Visual Studio 2022+, Ninja).
 Dependencies (SDL3, SDL3_ttf, SDL3_mixer, glm, ImGui/ImPlot) are fetched automatically via
 FetchContent.
 All targets build at warning level 4 with warnings as errors.
-The `Data/` folder is copied next to the executable post-build.